knutsoned/bevy_lazy_signals/README.md

 - How to best prevent infinite loops?
 - Can the use of get vs unwrap be more consistent?
 - Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?
+- Should there be an option to run a Bevy system as an effect?

 ## TODO